Year: 1000

 Read the complete plot breakdown of The Rainbow (1000), including all key story events, major twists, and the ending explained in detail.
 Discover what really happened—and what it all means.

-Set during the final years of England’s Victorian era, Ursula Brangwen is the eldest of several children of wealthy Derbyshire farmer Will Brangwen and his wife Anna.
-Since the age of 3, Ursula has had a fascination with rainbows, and after one rainstorm, she runs off with a suitcase hoping to look for a pot of gold at the end of it.
-Will tries to ease her fascination by making her a jam sandwich with several spreads of different flavoured jam resembling a rainbow.
+Set in the final years of England’s Victorian era, Ursula Brangwen, Imogen Stubbs, is the eldest child of wealthy Derbyshire farmer Will Brangwen, Colin Tarrant, and his wife Anna Brangwen, Jane Gurnett.
+From the age of three, Ursula has been fascinated by rainbows, and after a rainstorm she runs off with a suitcase, hoping to look for the pot of gold at the end of it.
+To ease her imagination, her father crafts a rainbow on a jam sandwich, using several spreads of different flavors to mirror the spectrum she loves.

-During her teenage years, Ursula falls into a same-sex romance with her older swimming and gym teacher Winifred Inger, while at the same time, Ursula also begins having romantic feelings for Anton Skrebensky, a student at the nearby boys’ high school who plans to enlist in the Army after graduation.
-Ursula and Winifred spend romantic weekends together at Winifred’s house as well as hiking in the hills around the area.
-Winifred introduces Ursula to an artist friend of hers who encourages Ursula to model in the nude for his paintings, but she is thrown out after she refuses his sexual advances and demands her pay.
+During her teenage years, Ursula enters a same-sex romance with her older swimming and gym teacher Winifred Inger, Kate Buffery, while at the same time developing feelings for Anton Skrebensky, Martin Wenner, a student at the nearby boys’ high school who plans to enlist in the Army after graduation.
+Ursula and Winifred spend romantic weekends together at Winifred’s house and hike in the surrounding hills.
+Winifred then introduces Ursula to an artist friend who encourages her to model in the nude for his paintings, but she is thrown out after she refuses his advances and demands fair pay.

-One weekend, Ursula brings along Winifred as her chaperone when she visits her father’s wealthy older brother, Uncle Henry, who becomes smitten with Winifred and, after a short courtship, proposes marriage to her.
-Winifred accepts which creates jealousy in Ursula.
+One weekend Ursula brings along Winifred as her chaperone to visit her father’s wealthy older brother, Uncle Henry, who is taken with Winifred and proposes marriage.
+Winifred accepts, which stirs jealousy in Ursula.

-Returning to her family farm a year-and-a-half later in the spring of 1901, Ursula is reunited with Anton who is back from war and wants to rekindle a romance with her.
-After having a casual reunion with Winifred, who is married to Uncle Henry and now has a baby, Ursula decides to consummate her romance with Anton.
-At the same time, Ursula also begins working with a local miners’ union to help out unprivileged workers with salary and securities.
-When she learns that she may be pregnant, Anton proposes marriage to her, but she turns him down, wanting to follow her own path in life.
+Back at the family farm a year and a half later, Ursula is reunited with Anton, who has returned from war, and she shares a casual reunion with Winifred, who is now married with a baby.
+Ursula then decides to rekindle her romance with Anton, while also volunteering with a local miners’ union to help unprivileged workers secure better wages and safeguards.
+When she fears she might be pregnant, Anton proposes marriage, but she declines, choosing to chart her own path in life.

-After a heartfelt talk with her father about life and what path it leads in life, Ursula decides to start all over again by taking another teaching position in a new town about two hours away.
-In the final scene, Ursula packs a suitcase and runs out of her house to chase another large rainbow that appears after a storm, just like her younger self used to in the opening scene.
+Not pregnant after all, Anton leaves her for good, marrying another woman and moving to India.
+A heartfelt talk with her father about life and its various paths leads Ursula to start over by taking another teaching position in a town about two hours away.
+In the final scene, Ursula packs a suitcase and runs from her house to chase another rainbow that appears after a storm, a vivid symbol of the hope and possibility she has chased since childhood.

 Don't stop at just watching — explore The Rainbow in full detail.
 From the complete plot summary and scene-by-scene timeline to character breakdowns, thematic analysis, and a deep dive into the ending — every page helps you truly understand what The Rainbow is all about.
 Plus, discover what's next after the movie.